starsuit/cv/README.md

 [Founder and Coders](https://www.foundersandcoders.com/) are a non-profit based in Finsbury Park, London.
 They run peer-led web development courses which are free but highly selective.

-At Founders and Coders I'm learning full stack web development; so far we've covered:
+At Founders and Coders I'm learning full stack web development:

 - HTML and CSS
 - Accessibility and design